georgiee/coding-for-kids/slides.md

 ---
 ^ Ok let's play a game

-^ In every game there are multiple levels with increasing difficulty.

-^ You slowly introduce conditionals (if-else), loops and new commands.

 ^ I usually pick a labyrinth style game to follow up with the human robot example.

 ^ This is the Zombie Level which is an intermediate level.